May 8, 2025

 Recommendation Letters

-Stanford asks for a minimum of three and a maximum of six recommendation letters.
+Stanford asks for a minimum of three and up to six recommendation letters.
 These letters allow the admissions committee to view you from a credible, third-party perspective.

 When thinking about who should write your letters, think of medical professionals or professors you have worked with closely who can speak about your: